 Targets of National Waste Policy of Australia Action Plan

-In the full implementation of the policy through annual action plans, it ensures that waste industry, companies, policymakers and the environment could benefit.
+The full implementation of the policy through annual action plans, it ensures that the waste industry, companies, policymakers and the environment could benefit.
 This way, it will accelerate progress and make Australia more responsible for its own waste.
-Along with other relevant activities related to research and strategic policymaking, the following areas of action would be crucial to the achievement of national waste policy.
+Along with other relevant activities related to research and strategic policymaking, the following areas of action would be crucial to the achievement of the national waste policy.

 Target 1: Enactment of the ban on the export of waste plastic, paper, glass and tyres

 The latest figures indicate that only 12% of plastic waste produced annually in Australia is recycled.
 The need to be accountable for the management of Australian waste is one of the aims of the National Waste Policy.
 This helps promote the long-term sustainability of our recycling sector upon setting a timeline to ban the export of waste plastic, paper, glass and tyres.